Knowing that you need to improve your skills in some area and knowing what skills to improve are not the same thing.

 - Identify possible fixes and implement the solution

 A presentation workshop easily can be one to three days.
 That’s eight to twenty-four hours.
-If you devote even eight hours to this effort, there’s a good chance you’ll find your answer and more.
+If you devote even eight hours to figuring out what you actually need to address, there’s a good chance you’ll find your answer and more.